nickmeldrum/get-sub-directories-node/README.md

 #### path: string (required)

-A string value of an absolute path to search for sub directories within.
+A string value of an absolute path to search for subdirectories within.

 #### options: object (optional)